Improving the lives of the UK’s most vulnerable children and young people

 Coram's partnership with the Pears Foundation is exceptionally important to us.
 They were the lead funder on the development of our new centre for creative therapy and adoption support - the Pears Pavilion - but they have also taken the time to get to know other areas of our work with vulnerable children and families.
-In doing so, they have generously chosen to support several pieces of Coram's on-going work, including direct therapeutic services, programme examination, and legal advice and representation for marginalised young people.
+In doing so, they have generously chosen to support several pieces of Coram's ongoing work, including direct therapeutic services, legal advice and representation for marginalised young people and expansion of our volunteer-based literacy programme.
 We can't thank Trevor, Amy, Kari and their team enough for their transformational support to Coram and their wider philanthropic leadership.Dr Carol Homden CBE, Chief Executive,

 We believe that everyone has a right to a fulfilling life, whatever their circumstances.
 Coram’s unique approach to providing holistic, family-centred support helps some of the most disadvantaged children in the UK to find loving homes, overcome traumatic pasts and achieve their potential.Sir Trevor Pears CMG

-Pears Foundation is committed to improving and sustaining wellbeing, especially for young people in difficult circumstances.
-We fund partners who provide support to families experiencing challenges from mental health to special educational needs to extreme poverty and social disadvantage.
+Pears Foundation is committed to improving and sustaining wellbeing, especially for young people.
+We fund partners who provide support to families facing challenging circumstances from mental health to special educational needs and disability to poverty and social disadvantage.

 Coram works across a wide range of children’s social care services, from adoption and fostering to legal support and from advocacy to life education.

-Adoption Support: Coram has a unique approach to adoption support that aims to provide adopters with the skills and assistance they will need for positive parenting of children who have suffered abuse, neglect or other adversity.
-Its team of specialist social workers provides life-long support to all its families, responding to challenges in both the short and long-term and providing training and skills development for parents at different life stages as well as therapeutic interventions when necessary.
+Coram has a unique approach to adoption support that aims to provide parents with the skills and assistance they will need to raise children who have suffered abuse, neglect or other adversity.
+Its team of specialist social workers provides life-long support to all its families.